The Rise of Pornography and the Fall of Morality

 America didn’t vote to become a porn-saturated culture.

-Porn isn’t “speech,” or “private taste,” or “just a guilty pleasure.”
-For many users it’s clinically addictive.
-It’s destructive to trust and intimacy.
-It’s morally bankrupt.
-It trains the mind towards falseness and relational dysfunction.
+Porn isn’t merely “speech,” “private taste,” or “just a guilty pleasure.”
+For many users, it can become compulsive.
+It can damage trust and intimacy.
+It trains the mind toward falseness and relational dysfunction.

-In the modern digital environment, fundamentally coercive ~ not because anyone is literally forced to click, but because children and teens are exposed early, often, and long before they can understand what they are seeing.
-Pornography reaches into childhood by design, so “consensual” doesn’t really seem like a fair description.
+In the modern digital environment, the market has a coercive edge ~ not because anyone is literally forced to click, but because children and teens are exposed early, often, and long before they can understand what they are seeing.
+Pornography reaches childhood through porous age gates, platform spillover, and ordinary phone use, so “consensual” doesn’t really seem like a fair description.

 At the same time, the moral authority that used to tell Americans what sex was for ~ and what the family was for ~ has been steadily hollowed out.